Unfolding a Bykov attractor: from an attracting torus to strange attractors: Overview

 \subsection{Case 2: $A=0$ and $\lambda>0$}

-Let $\left(f_{(A, \lambda})\right)_{(A,\lambda)}$ be a two-parameter family of vector fields in $\mathfrak{X}^3(\EU^3)$ satisfying \textbf{(P1)--(P6)} and where Property \textbf{(P7a)} does not hold, meaning that the connection $W^u_{(0,\lambda)}(O_1)\cap W^s_{(0,\lambda)}(O_2)$ is kept but the manifolds $W^u_{(0,\lambda)}(O_2)$ and $W^s_{(0,\lambda)}(O_1)$ rearrange themselves and create either transversal or tangential intersections.
+Let $f_{(A, \lambda)}\in \mathfrak{X}^r(\EU^3)$ be a two-parameter family of vector fields satisfying \textbf{(P1)--(P6)} and for which Property \textbf{(P7a)} does not hold.
+Trajectories within $W^u(O_1)\cap W^s(O_2)$ are kept but the manifolds $W^u(O_2)$ and $W^s(O_1)$ rearrange themselves, creating either transversal or tangential intersections.
 This upheaval causes an explosion of the non-wandering set of the flow, bringing forth a countable union of suspended horseshoes inside the set of trajectories that remain for all positive times in $\mathcal{U}$.
 These horseshoes accumulate at the stable/unstable manifolds of the equilibria (cf. \cite{Bykov00, LR}).
-Moreover, for a sequence of positive parameters arbitrarily close to zero, say $(\lambda_j)_j$, the flow associated to $f_{(0, \lambda_j)}$ exhibits homo and heteroclinic tangencies, sinks with long periods and strange attractors (cf. \cite{LR2016, MV93, Newhouse74}).
+Furthermore, for a sequence of positive parameters arbitrarily close to zero, say $(\lambda_j)_j$, the flow associated to $f_{(0, \lambda_j)}$ exhibits homo and heteroclinic tangencies, sinks with long periods and strange attractors (cf. \cite{LR2016, MV93, Newhouse74}).